- Oops!Something went wrong.Please try again later.

-Regular readers will know that we love our dividends at Simply Wall St, which is why it's exciting to see Guaranty Bancshares, Inc. (NASDAQ:GNTY) is about to trade ex-dividend in the next 3 days.
-Ex-dividend means that investors that purchase the stock on or after the 24th of December will not receive this dividend, which will be paid on the 13th of January.
+Guaranty Bancshares, Inc. (NASDAQ:GNTY) is about to trade ex-dividend in the next four days.
+This means that investors who purchase shares on or after the 25th of September will not receive the dividend, which will be paid on the 14th of October.

-Dividends are typically paid from company earnings.
-If a company pays more in dividends than it earned in profit, then the dividend could be unsustainable.
-That's why it's good to see Guaranty Bancshares paying out a modest 34% of its earnings.
+Dividends are usually paid out of company profits, so if a company pays out more than it earned then its dividend is usually at greater risk of being cut.
+That's why it's good to see Guaranty Bancshares paying out a modest 38% of its earnings.

 Have Earnings And Dividends Been Growing?

 Another key way to measure a company's dividend prospects is by measuring its historical rate of dividend growth.
-Since the start of our data, four years ago, Guaranty Bancshares has lifted its dividend by approximately 11% a year on average.
-Both per-share earnings and dividends have both been growing rapidly in recent times, which is great to see.
+In the last three years, Guaranty Bancshares has lifted its dividend by approximately 15% a year on average.
+It's exciting to see that both earnings and dividends per share have grown rapidly over the past few years.

 To Sum It Up